square/mortar/README.md

 Note in particular that an activity's scope is not destroyed when a particular instance of that activity is destroyed.
-It sticks around until someone calls `MortarScope#destroy()`, typically in the `Activity#finish` method.
-Any objects registered at or below the activity scope will survive any number of onLoad and onSave calls as the phone is rotated, as the app pauses, etc. Of course process death and resurrection can strike at any time, so each onSave() call should archive as if it were the last, and each onLoad() should check to see if it's really a reload.
+It sticks around until someone calls `MortarScope#destroy()`, typically in the `Activity#onDestroy` method if `isFinishing()` is true.
+Any objects registered at or below the activity scope will survive any number of onLoad and onSave calls as the device is rotated, as the app pauses, etc. Of course process death and resurrection can strike at any time, so each onSave() call should archive as if it were the last, and each onLoad() should check to see if it's really a reload.
 But that's a lot simpler than the usual gymnastics.

 ### Singletons where you want them